Skip to main content

 Location: Kansas State University

-If you love to play an instrument and want to spend a week with other like-minded students, you could attend Kansas State University’s Summer Music Camp.
-A typical day of camp consists of two group rehearsals, two sectionals, and recreation time at the Manhattan City Water Park or another nearby attraction.
-Students will work directly with some great musicians in Kansas and some KSU music students.
-There is both a residential option—where you live on campus in KSU dorms—and a day camp option.
+If you love to play an instrument and want to spend time with other like-minded students, you may want to attend Kansas State University’s Summer Music Camp.
+A typical day of camp consists of a group rehearsal in the morning, followed by a sectional rehearsal as well as recreation time at the K-State Union or the City Park Pool.

 3. Health Professions Summer Program